EC-Council · CND

 Compared to alternatives such as CompTIA Security+ (broader but less network-defense-specific) or the Cisco CyberOps Associate (more SOC-focused), CND occupies a distinct niche in hands-on, defender-oriented network security.
 It complements offensive certifications like CEH and is often pursued alongside or as a precursor to more advanced credentials such as CISSP or CCNP Security.
 The certification's ANSI accreditation and GCHQ endorsement give it international recognition beyond the U.S. market.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 562 questions.

 Explanation